Skip to the main content

 Film directors need:

-• a willingness to take risks
+• A willingness to take risks

-• time management skills
+• Networking skills

-• an ability to command respect
+• An ability to earn respect and trust

-• an ability to imagine the finished product
+• An ability to imagine the finished product

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.